XIADENGMA/XIADENGMA/README.md

 ### Hi there , I'm [XIADENGMA](https://xiadengma.com/) 👋

-I am XIADENGMA!
 I am a 20 year old student living in China!

 The next learning direction is Computer Vision.
 I hope to be a full-stack engineer in the future.